umair-qidwai/Smart-Blinds/README.md

 # Smart-Blinds
-Make normal string Blinds smart using an ESP32 and a Servo Motor
+Make normal string Blinds smart, using an ESP32 and a Servo Motor

 ### This config is for Homeassistant currently, but you could probably use arduino code or similar as well to control this.